celestiaorg/celestia-app/specs/src/specs/shares.md

 ## Assumptions and Considerations

-- Shares are assumed to be 512 byte chunks.
+- Shares are assumed to be 512 byte slices.
 Parsing shares of a different size WILL result in an error.

 ## Implementation